Lichess Accuracy metric

 An accuracy of 0% means you only played terrible moves; 100% means you played all the preferred Stockfish moves.

-How is it computed?
+How is move accuracy computed?

 Accuracy% represents how much you deviated from the best moves, i.e. how much your winning chances decreased with each move you made.
 Indeed in chess, from a chess engine standpoint, good moves don't exist!
 You can't increase your winning chances by playing a move, only reduce them if you make a mistake.
 Because if you have a good move to play, then it means the position was already good for you before you played it.